Tuition & Assistance

 Parish Scholarships: Contact your pastor or parish school office to inquire about the availability of scholarships to Bishop Dwenger High School.

 Hope Scholarship Fund: This fund is awarded only to the students of teachers or other Diocesan employees who demonstrate financial need.
-Priority shall be given to teachers and other employees of the diocese.
 Priority shall be given to the teachers of the Diocese.
 Anyone wishing to apply for the Hope Scholarship must first apply for tuition assistance through FACTS.
-Both applications are available through the Business Office.

-Merit-Based Scholarship: The James E. Robinson Merit Scholarship will be awarded annually to those freshman students earning top scores on the Merit Scholarship Exam given each year.
+Merit-Based Scholarship: The Bishop Dwenger Merit Scholarship will be awarded annually to those freshman students earning top scores on the Merit Scholarship Exam given each year.
 A total of $5,000 in merit scholarships will be awarded annually.
 Typically, five to eight scholarships are awarded in the range of $500 to $1,000 each.
 These scholarships are allocated solely on merit, not financial need, and are applied to the students’ tuition for their first year at Bishop Dwenger.

 Need-Based Scholarships: Bishop Dwenger High School is pleased to offer many need-based scholarships, the majority of which are endowed through the generous donations of alumni, parents, and friends.
-All scholarships, whether endowed or un-endowed, are based on need, with the exception of the James R. Robinson Merit Scholarship.
+All scholarships, are based on need, with the exception of the James E. Robinson Merit Scholarship.
 Most scholarships are open to incoming 9th grade students only.
 Some, however, are available to students in grades 10 – 12.
 Typically, we offer just one scholarship per student.
 Additional tuition assistance may be offered in the form of need-based grants.
 The awarding of scholarships may have an effect on the total amount of additional tuition assistance offered by the school.
-The deadline for all applications is April 1st.

 Applying for Tuition Assistance